-NEW YORK, NY – September 5, 2017 – Mitsui Fudosan America, Inc. (MFA), the U.S. operations of Japan’s largest real estate company, today announced the closing of $3.8 billion in capitalization for 50 Hudson Yards, the development’s park-front, flagship office tower.
+NEW YORK, NY – Mitsui Fudosan America, Inc. (MFA), the U.S. operations of Japan’s largest real estate company, has announced the closing of $3.8 billion in capitalization for 50 Hudson Yards, the development’s park-front, flagship office tower.

 MFA entered into a 90%/10% joint venture with Related Companies (“Related”) and Oxford Properties Group (“Oxford”) to develop 50 Hudson Yards, a 3 million rentable square foot office tower in Hudson Yards.
 The partnership closed a construction loan of $1.5 billion on August 31st, 2017, which is being provided by a bank syndicate led by Wells Fargo and 4 other lead banks, including Sumitomo Mitsui Banking Corporation, Deutsche Bank, HSBC, and Bank of China.
 The total construction budget for the project is $3.8 billion or approximately $1,270 per rentable square foot, including land.
 BlackRock (NYSE:BLK) has signed a 20-year lease for approximately 29% of the space.

 “We are delighted to partner with Related and Oxford on the development of another best in class office building in Hudson Yards,” commented John E. Westerfield, Chief Executive Officer of Mitsui Fudosan America.
 “Our confidence in Related and the whole Hudson Yards project has been strongly confirmed by the outstanding leasing results we have achieved at 55 Hudson Yards.
 We very much look forward to the development of 50 Hudson Yards into one of the most modern and technologically advanced work places in New York City.”